-- 1. Each cargo compartment should have an approved means of fire suppression so that any fire remains suppressed for enough time for the crew to land safely at a suitable aerodrome. - 2.
-There should be a separate, approved smoke detector or fire detector system for each cargo compartment that provides a warning at the pilot station in time for the crew to land safely at a suitable aerodrome. - 3.
-Requirements for Class E compartment cargo liners should provide equivalent protection to those of a Class C compartment. - 4.
-Current Class D cargo compartments should be upgraded to at least a Class C standard. - 5.
-All cargo compartments, regardless of size, should be lined with insulating material capable of containing the maximum fire intensity associated with the cargo being carried during all operating conditions. - 6.
-Class F compartments should be tested to demonstrate the capability of suppressing any fire likely to occur given the type of cargo to be transported in the compartments.

-- 7. Each cargo compartment should have a means to prevent hazardous quantities of smoke, flames, or suppressing agent, from entering any compartment occupied by the crew or passengers. - 8.
-Each cargo compartment should have a means to control ventilation and drafts within the compartment so that the suppressing agent used can control any fire that may start within the compartment. - 9.
+- 1. There should be a separate approved smoke detector or fire detector system for each cargo compartment that provides a warning at the pilot station. - 2.
+All cargo compartments, regardless of size, should be lined with insulating material capable of containing the maximum fire intensity associated with the cargo being carried during all operating conditions. - 3.
+Requirements for Class E compartment cargo liners should be similar to those for Class C compartments. - 4.
+Each cargo compartment should have an approved fire suppression system. - 5.
+Current Class D cargo compartments should be upgraded to at least a Class C standard. - 6.
+Class F compartments should be tested to demonstrate the capability of suppressing any fire likely to occur given the type of cargo to be transported in the compartments. - 7.
+Each cargo compartment should have a means to exclude hazardous quantities of smoke, flames, or extinguishing agent, from any compartment occupied by the crew or passengers. - 8.
+Each cargo compartment should have a means to control ventilation and drafts within the compartment so that the extinguishing agent used can control any fire that may start within the compartment. - 9.
 When cargo is placed within a Unit Load Device (ULD) in a cargo compartment, there should be a means to detect a fire within the ULD.
 Extinguishing systems should be designed to extinguish a fire within a ULD before it spreads to other cargo. - 10.
 There should be a means for the flight crew to monitor the affected compartment's condition following activation of the fire extinguishing system.